Don’t Forget To Do This or Face a Large Penalty!

 What about inherited retirement accounts?

-What can I do if I forget?
+What can I do if I forget to take the RMD?

 Ideally you will not forget since you are reading this post now.
 However, if you do forget, there may be some options.
 If this was the first year you were required to take a distribution, the IRS does grant an extension to April 1 of the next year.
 This would mean that you would have to take two required distributions in the next year.
 While this avoids the penalty, it can still lead to a nasty tax hit since you would be about doubling the required withdrawal amount.